slevithan/oniguruma-to-es/README.md

 *Default: `false`.*

-Prevents use of advanced emulation strategies that rely on returning a `RegExp` subclass, resulting in certain patterns not being emulatable.
+Disables advanced emulation strategies that rely on returning a `RegExp` subclass, resulting in certain patterns not being emulatable.

 ### `flags`